 Fresh Art@ B&NES is an innovative project harnesses the power of creativity to make a real difference to the lives of people who have been experiencing mental health challenges and social isolation.
-The project is a partnership between Creativity Works, AWP (Avon & Wiltshire Mental Health Partnership Trust), Bath Museums Partnership, Bath Mind and Virgin Care.
+The project is a partnership between Creativity Works, AWP (Avon & Wiltshire Mental Health Partnership Trust), Bath Museums Partnership, Bath Mind and HCRG Care [Previously Virgin Care].

 Fresh Art@ gives participants a unique opportunity to explore their creativity, improve wellbeing and increase independence and community.
 The Fresh Art@ participants meet for 2 hours each week in museums around Bath during the 12 week course to create artwork inspired by the museum collections.
 They receive a wealth of knowledge and enthusiasm from experienced museum staff, as well as guidance and support from a socially engaged artist and other passionate members of the Fresh Art@ team throughout.